 Standout features for FQHC telepsychiatry include:

 FasPsych supports both virtual and co-located care models, giving FQHCs the flexibility to integrate behavioral health services in the way that best fits their needs.
 The team works closely with FQHC staff during onboarding and implementation to ensure a smooth transition and ongoing collaboration.
+These collaborative efforts are ultimately leading to improved patient outcomes and satisfaction for FQHCs.
+FasPsych provides resources such as webinars, toolkits, and guidelines to support organizations in implementing and optimizing telepsychiatry.

 Technology and Infrastructure: Building a Seamless Telepsychiatry Experience for FQHCs

 For federally qualified health centers (FQHCs), the backbone of successful telepsychiatry services is a robust technology and infrastructure strategy.
 As FQHCs strive to expand access to behavioral health and mental health services for underserved populations, investing in the right tools and systems is essential for delivering exceptional care and improving patient outcomes.
 Clear, consistent workflows should be created for all aspects of telepsychiatry care, including scheduling and patient onboarding.
 FQHCs should develop patient-centered workflows for scheduling appointments and check-ins to enhance the telepsychiatry experience.
+In addition, a variety of resources such as toolkits, guidelines, and technical assistance centers are available to help FQHCs build and maintain robust telepsychiatry infrastructure.

 A seamless telepsychiatry experience begins with reliable, user-friendly video conferencing software.
 This technology enables licensed psychiatrists, psychiatric nurse practitioners, and licensed clinical social workers to provide direct patient care, conduct psychiatric evaluations, and deliver treatment to patients regardless of their location.
 For FQHCs serving rural health clinics and communities with limited access to behavioral health providers, high-quality video connections are vital for bridging the gap in mental health care.